DRIVER-EU/csharp-test-bed-adapter/README.md

 * Receive time information: the adapter is connected to the [test-bed time service](https://github.com/DRIVER-EU/test-bed-time-service), allowing you to receive relevant time-related information like fictive trial time, or the speed of the trial.
 Method for retrieving the time information is `GetTimeInfo`
 * Uploading large data: the adapter is connected to the [test-bed large data service](https://github.com/DRIVER-EU/large-file-service), allowing you to upload large data files for sharing with other applications connected to the test-bed.
-Methods for uploading large data are 'GetLargeFileServiceClient' & 'Upload'
+Methods for uploading large data are `GetLargeFileServiceClient` & `Upload`
 * Internal Management: the adapter makes the coupling between application and test-bed as easy as possible.

 ## Project structure